 Minnwest Bank's Internet Banking Service features one of the industry’s most advanced security systems available.
 Our system employs user authentication to ensure that data being transmitted through the Internet is secure and protected from unauthorized access.
 The four (4) primary areas of concern involving the securing of data over the Internet are as follows:

 The preventive methods and practices we consistently implement to circumvent these security concerns are outlined below.

 SECURE ACCESS AND VERIFYING USER AUTHENTICITY

-Minnwest Bank Group's Internet Banking Service utilizes digital IDs issued by VeriSign, ensuring that the owner is not claiming a false identity.
+Minnwest Bank's Internet Banking Service utilizes digital IDs issued by VeriSign, ensuring that the owner is not claiming a false identity.
 The digital ID is similar to a government-issued passport, in that it vouches for the identity of the holder.
-When VeriSign issues a digital certificate, it is placing its name behind Minnwest Bank Group and our web site.
+When VeriSign issues a digital certificate, it is placing its name behind Minnwest Bank and our web site.

 SECURED DATA TRANSMISSION